+PRODUCTIVITY

-PRODUCTIVITY First being, that adding a level of disturbance for construction purposes, to the normalcy of the Houston House tenants lifestyles was becoming a burden on them.
-The owner was alleviating EXTENUATING CIRCUMSTANCES Although the scope and timeline for this project ended up being much larger than we originally thought, we needed to make sure that we finished production on time for a variety of different reasons. these disturbances, by offering rent relief discounts to tenants, to compensate for the situation taking place.
+Although the scope and timeline for this

+these disturbances, by offering rent relief discounts to tenants, to compensate for the situation taking place.
 This caused the owner to lose money because of the situation at hand.
 Therefore, we needed to get the job completed in a timely and safe manner, so that tenants and the owner could both return back to living life and business as usual.